isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2025-10-28-post-Call for Action in Accordance with October 2025 FATF Statement.md

 * Enhanced due diligence measures against Myanmar; and
 * List of Jurisdictions under Increased Monitoring.

-Accordingly, under regulation 7(1) of the Precious Stones and Precious Metals (Prevention of Money Laundering, Terrorism Financing and Proliferation Financing) Regulations 2019 ("**PMLTF Regulations**"), regulated dealers **must perform enhanced customer due diligence measures** if:
+Accordingly, under regulation 7(1) of the Precious Stones and Precious Metals (Prevention of Money Laundering, Terrorism Financing and Proliferation Financing) Regulations 2019 ("**PMLTFPF Regulations**"), regulated dealers **must perform enhanced customer due diligence measures** if:
 * The customer, or the person on whose behalf the customer is acting on, is from or in DPRK, Iran, Myanmar, or a foreign country or territory identified to have inadequate measures to prevent money laundering or terrorism financing; or
 * The transaction relates to DPRK, Iran, Myanmar, or a foreign country or territory identified to have inadequate measures to prevent money laundering or terrorism financing.